 “Every child needs to feel cherished and important,” Dr. Clark says.
 “So when I heard about the clothing and shoe drive at school I was compelled to help in any way possible.
 The least I could do was to cover the shipping costs to ensure all the items that were generously donated arrived safe and sound.”

 Dr. Clark, whose daughter attends Granite Bay, says providing an example of how people can help each other is one of the best lessons the students learned this year.

 Walking to Fight Breast Cancer

-As a plastic surgeon who has performed breast reconstruction for cancer survivors, Dr. Clark understands the emotional path her patients must walk.
+As a board certified plastic surgeon who has performed breast reconstruction for cancer survivors, Dr. Clark understands the emotional path her patients must walk.
 On a fall chilly morning, she and her staff literally walked to help raise awareness and money for the American Cancer Society’s battle against breast cancer through the Making Strides Against Breast Cancer Walk.

 Supporting the Sacramento Children’s Home